X-the-Probl3m/computer-networks-semester-project/DHCPv4-Server-Configuration(part-2)/README.md

 ### Network Structure:
 - LAN 1: Connected to GigabitEthernet0/0
-- LAN 2: Conected to GigabitEthernet0/1
+- LAN 2: Connected to GigabitEthernet0/1
 - DHCP Server: Connected to the switch on LAN 1

 ## IP Addressing Table